SaptanshuHackathons/technex-hackathon/backend/README.md

 │   ├── scraper.py      # FireCrawl scraping service
 │   ├── embeddings.py   # Hugging Face Inference API embedding service
 │   ├── vector_store.py # Qdrant vector store service
-│   └── rag.py          # RAG query service
+│   ├── rag.py          # RAG query service
+│   └── database.py     # Crawl and chat metadata storage
-└── requirements.txt    # Python dependencies
+├── requirements.txt    # Python dependencies
+└── crawl_chat_db.json  # Crawl and chat metadata (auto-generated)
 ```

+## Key Features

+### Crawl Isolation
+- Each website crawl gets a unique `crawl_id`
+- All vectors from a crawl are stored with this ID
+- Crawls are completely isolated from each other

+### Chat Sessions
+- Each chat session is linked to a specific crawl via `chat_id`
+- Queries only search within the associated crawl's content
+- Multiple chats can be created for the same crawl

+### Local Qdrant
+- Uses local Qdrant instance (no cloud API required)
+- All vectors stored locally in Qdrant
+- Metadata stored in JSON file (`crawl_chat_db.json`)

 ## Notes

-- The embedding dimension is set to 1024 for BAAI/bge-m3 model
+- The embedding dimension is set to 384 for `sentence-transformers/all-MiniLM-L6-v2` model
 - Embeddings use Hugging Face Inference API (requires API key, no local model download)
 - Get your free API key from https://huggingface.co/settings/tokens
 - Free tier includes generous rate limits for embeddings
 - Scraped pages are stored in-memory (consider using a database for production)
+- Crawl and chat metadata stored in `crawl_chat_db.json` (automatically created)
 - CORS is configured for Next.js frontend on `localhost:3000`
 - Adjust `max_depth` in scrape requests to control crawl depth